mctainsh/Esp32/MarcoKeyboard/README.md

 4. If you type an incorrect sequence, wait 2.5 seconds and the command builder will reset.
 The keys will remain on the screen as this may have been your intention?

 ## License
-This project is licensed under the GNU General Public License - see the [LICENSE]()  file for details.
+This project is licensed under the GNU General Public License - see the [LICENSE](https://github.com/mctainsh/Esp32/blob/main/LICENSE)  file for details.

+## More photos
 ![Back](https://github.com/mctainsh/Esp32/blob/main/MarcoKeyboard/Photos/KeypadBack.jpg?raw=true)